 Infant/Toddler Preschool Family Care CS IV a: How do you ensure that CS IV a: How do you ensure that CS IV a: How do you ensure that families are kept aware of what's families are kept aware of what's families are kept aware of what's happening in their child's happening in their child's happening in their child's daily/weekly life in your program? daily/weekly life in your program? daily/weekly life in your program?
-CS IV b: How do you ensure that you CS IV b: How do you ensure that you CS IV b: How do you ensure that you are aware of what's happening in each child's home life?
-How does that awareness direct your teaching practices? inare aware of what's happening in each child's home life?
-How does thatare aware of what's each child's home life CS IV c: Reflect on the feedback you CS IV c: Reflect on the feedback you CS IV c: Reflect on the feedback you received in the Family Questionnaires received in the Family Questionnaires received in the Family Questionnaires you collected (please see pp. 12-13). you collected (please see pp. 12-13). you collected (please see pp. 12-13).
+CS IV b: How do you ensure that you CS IV b: How do you ensure that you CS IV b: How do you ensure that you are aware of what's happening in are aware of what's happening in are aware of what's happening in each child's home life?
+How does that each child's home life?
+How does that each child's home life?
+How does that awareness direct your teaching awareness direct your teaching awareness direct your teaching practices? practices? practices?
+CS IV c: Reflect on the feedback you CS IV c: Reflect on the feedback you CS IV c: Reflect on the feedback you received in the Family Questionnaires received in the Family Questionnaires received in the Family Questionnaires you collected (please see pp. 12-13). you collected (please see pp. 12-13). you collected (please see pp. 12-13).
 Explain how the responses surprised Explain how the responses surprised Explain how the responses surprised you, confirmed your own reflections you, confirmed your own reflections you, confirmed your own reflections about yourself and/or gave you a new about yourself and/or gave you a about yourself and/or gave you a goal for professional growth. new goal for professional growth. new goal for professional growth.
 CS V (To ensure a well-run, CS V (To ensure a well-run, CS V (To ensure a well-run, purposeful program that is purposeful program that is purposeful program that is responsive to participant needs): responsive to participant needs): responsive to participant needs): Begin your Reflective Statement Begin your Reflective Statement Begin your Reflective Statement about this Competency Standard with about this Competency Standard with about this Competency Standard with a paragraph describing how your a paragraph describing how your a paragraph describing how your teaching practices meet this teaching practices meet this teaching practices meet this Standard.
 Standard.
 Standard.
 CS V a: Then write at least one CS V a: Then write at least one CS V a: Then write at least one paragraph that describes how you paragraph that describes how you paragraph that describes how you used the observation tool/form you used the observation tool/form you used the observation tool/form you included in RC V. Why are included in RC V. Why are included in RC V. Why are observation and documentation observation and documentation observation and documentation important parts of program important parts of program important parts of program management?
 How do you ensure management?
 How do you ensure management?
 How do you ensure